peterckeim/tournamentDatabase/README.md

 -*Python 2.7.1* (https://www.python.org/downloads/)

-along with the following python libraries installed:
+along with the following python library installed:

 -*psycopg2* (http://initd.org/psycopg/download/ or 'pip install psycopg2' in cmd)

--*bleach* (https://pypi.python.org/pypi/bleach or 'pip install bleach' in cmd)

 This file current cannot support odd numbered tournaments.
 Only an even amount of players in each tournament will parse correctly.
 However, this database does support several tournaments without the need to reset all data for each tournament.